SamStuckey/cryptobot/README.md

     right now, my client is just returning 0 instead of None, but wtf... why is my balance not always found?  what are the potential implications of this?
+    - race condition?
+- gummy sale mechanics...
+    selling all orders works via a simple test run, but when in the context of the websocket it fails.

 ## Coinbase API response models
 ### MARKET BUY RESPONSE